Skip to Content

 The pathway became very slippery as the smooth rocks were wet.
 Sometimes, I had to hang onto the handrail to prevent slipping.
 At this point, I was thankful I wore running shoes with a good grip.

-The walk down provided great views of the meandering trail, and we could see new groups of people beginning the hike.
+The walk down provided great views of the meandering trail and the saucer-shaped crater.
+We could see new groups of people beginning the hike.
 I noted some of them were wearing the dreaded flip-flops.

 The hike generally takes 1-1/2 hours round trip.
-Although we stopped many times to photograph our journey, hiking Diamond Head took us 1 hour and 10-minutes round trip.
+Although we often stopped to photograph our journey, hiking Diamond Head took 1 hour and 10 minutes round trip.

-By the time we got back to the parking lot, the temperature had climbed significantly, and I was thankful we had hiked Diamond Head before the hottest part of the day.
+By the time we got back to the Diamond Head trailhead, the temperature had climbed significantly, and I was thankful we had hiked to the summit before the hottest part of the day.

 After the hike, stop at the Diamond Head interpretive kiosk.
 Built by the Division of State Parks, it provides visitors with information about the cultural and natural history of the Diamond Head crater.